Stretch reflex (myotatic reflex) types, properties, Muscle tone, muscle spindles and Clonus

 Other factors also influence γ-motor neuron discharge

 Anxiety causes an increased discharge, a fact that probably explains the hyperactive tendon reflexes sometimes seen in anxious patients.
-It is well known that trying to pull the hands apart when the flexed fingers are hooked together facilitates the knee jerk reflex (Jendrassik’s maneuver) and this may be due to increased γ-motor neuron discharge initiated by afferent impulses from the hands.
+It is well known that trying to pull the hands apart when the flexed fingers are hooked together facilitates the knee-jerk reflex (Jendrassik’s maneuver) and this may be due to increased γ-motor neuron discharge initiated by afferent impulses from the hands.

 Inverse stretch reflex (Golgi tendon reflex)

-Whereas stretch reflex causes muscle contraction in response to increased muscle length (stretch), Golgi tendon reflexes produce exactly the opposite effect, muscle relaxation and lengthening in response to increased muscle tension.
+Whereas the stretch reflex causes muscle contraction in response to increased muscle length (stretch), Golgi tendon reflexes produce exactly the opposite effect, muscle relaxation and lengthening in response to increased muscle tension.
 An increase in muscle tension leads to excitation of the high threshold Golgi tendon organs (GTOs), tension receptors in the tendon, which fire impulses along thick myelinated afferent (1b).

 The lb fibers end in the spinal cord on inhibitory interneurons that in turn terminate directly on alpha motor neurons inhibiting them, As a result, the contracting muscle relaxes, It is an example of a disynaptic reflex.
-Golgi tendon reflex is a protective reflex that helps to avoid tearing of muscles and tendons subjected to possibly damaging stretching force.
+The Golgi tendon reflex is a protective reflex that helps to avoid the tearing of muscles and tendons subjected to possibly damaging stretching force.

 Clonus